-Program H-1.2.3.
+Program H-1.2.4.
 Adopt an ordinance creating an expedited and feereduced lot consolidation process for consolidations involving any one or more of the 17 potential housing sites identified in the Housing Sites Inventory and Analysis (Exhibit C) for the purpose of developing housing projects in which at least 5% of housing units are affordable for extremely low income households; at least 10% of housing units are affordable for very low or low-income households; or, at least 50% of housing units are affordable for moderate-income households.
 To be eligible, the housing units shall be subject to an affordability covenant for at least 55 years.

-Program H-1.2.4.
-Adopt an ordinance waiving or reducing City building permit fees for housing projects in which at least 5% of housing units are affordable for extremely low income households; at least 10% of housing units are affordable for very low or low-income households; or, at least 50% of housing units are affordable for moderate-income households.
+Program H-1.2.5.
+Adopt an ordinance waiving or reducing City building permit fees for housing projects in which at least 5% of housing units are affordable for extremely low income households; at least 10% of housing units are affordable for very low or low-income households; or, at least

+50% of housing units are affordable for moderate-income households.
 To be eligible, the housing units shall be subject to an affordability covenant for at least 55 years.

-Program H-1.2.5.
-Amend the existing affordable housing density bonus ordinance for consistency with Assembly Bill 2345 (2020).
+Program H-1.2.6.
 Amend various, existing housing-related provisions of the Laguna Woods Municipal Code to promote regulatory clarity.